 1. The National Agricultural Products Regulatory Office (NAPRO) came into operation in November 2013.
 NAPRO controls and regulates the import, export, production, and sale of regulated products in Mauritius.
-The National Agricultural Products Regulatory Office Act 2013 defines regulated products in the First Schedule as including tea and tea products and tobacco products.
-NAPRO does not issue licence for importation of regulated products but issue Clearance Certificate for regulated products already imported into Mauritius.
+The National Agricultural Products Regulatory Office Act 2013 defines regulated products in the First Schedule as including tea and tea products and tobacco and tobacco products.
+NAPRO does not issue licences for importation of regulated products but issues Clearance Certificates for regulated products already imported into Mauritius.

-- 2. Import of: - (i) Tea and tea products; and - (ii) Tobacco and tobacco products are subject to import clearance (similar to automatic licensing), and the system has no trade restricting effects. - 3.
-The system applies to goods originating in and coming from all countries. - 4.
-The clearance system is for statistical purposes and to ensure that the products are in conformity with local regulations. - 5.
-The system is under the National Agricultural Products Regulatory Office Act 2013, and the National Agricultural Products Regulations 2013.
+2. Import of:

+- (i) Tea and tea products; and - (ii) Tobacco and tobacco products are subject to import clearance (similar to automatic licensing), and the system has no trade restricting effects.

+3. The system applies to goods originating in and coming from all countries.

+4. The clearance system is for statistical purposes and to ensure that the products are in conformity with local regulations.

+5. The system is under the National Agricultural Products Regulatory Office Act 2013, and the National Agricultural Products Regulations 2013.
-- 6. N/A. - 7.
-Where there is no quantitative limit on importation of a product or on imports from a particular country: - (a) Applications may be made prior to import of goods.
-Applications are considered on receipt and information concerning filing of applications for clearances are provided at the Office, by phone and by mail upon request and usually processed on the same day or on the next working day.

-- (b) The application may be approved immediately on request but authorization to remove the goods from the port or bonded Warehouse is conveyed after inspection. - (c) There are no limitations as to the period of the year during which application for clearance may be made. - (d) Consideration of applications for tea and tobacco products are effected by one administrative unit, NAPRO.
-However, for import of tea and tea products, the prospective importer must apply for a Plant Import Permit (PIP) from the National Plant Protection Office (NPPO).
-A PIP is generally issued by NPPO upon approval from NAPRO for importation of tea and tea products.
+- 7.(a) Applications may be made prior to import of goods.
+Applications are considered on receipt and information concerning filing of applications for clearances are provided at the Office, by phone and by mail upon request and usually processed on the same day or on the next working day. - (b) The application may be approved immediately on request but authorization to remove the goods from the port or bonded Warehouse is conveyed after inspection. - (c) There are no limitations as to the period of the year during which application for clearance may be made. - (d) Consideration of applications for tobacco products are effected by one administrative unit, NAPRO.
+However, for import of tea and tea products, the prospective importer must also apply for a Plant Import Permit (PIP) from the National Plant Protection Office (NPPO).

 The consignment of tea and tea products should be accompanied by a Phytosanitary Certificate issued by the appropriate authority of the country of origin.